 This course does not contain the final exam.
 Students must register for the exam separately in STEPP and will receive credit for the course upon receiving a passing score.

-Description: This course introduces the National Industrial Security Program (NISP) Assessment and Authorization (A&A) Process.
-The course provides training on the policies and standards used to protect information within computer systems in support of the Defense Counterintelligence and Security Agency's (DSS) mission.
-In addition, the course identifies and defines the government and contractor roles and responsibilities.
-It also includes the Risk Management Framework as it relates to the A&A Process.
+Description: This course introduces the National Industrial Security Program (NISP) Risk Management Framework (RMF) Assessment and Authorization (A&A) Process.
+The course provides training on the policies and standards used to protect information within computer systems in support of the Defense Counterintelligence and Security Agency’s (DCSA) mission.
+In addition, the course identifies and defines the Government and contractor roles and responsibilities.
+It also includes the Seven-Step RMF as it relates to the A&A process.